Chocolate Mocha Mousse

-Chocolate Mocha Mousse is creamy, decadent mousse that’s full of chocolate and espresso flavor.
-It’s a quick, make ahead dessert that’s sure to impress!
+Chocolate Mocha Mousse is creamy, decadent chocolate mousse recipe that’s full of chocolate and espresso flavor.
+It’s a quick, no-bake dessert that’s sure to impress!

 While the yolks are cooked, the egg whites are not.
 Simply separate the eggs when they’re cold, and let the egg whites stand until they’re room temperature.
 To get them to room temperature more quickly, you can also heat them in a double boiler just until they’re lukewarm.